 Let’s dive into some helpful tips and tricks that help you develop a custom solution without compromising quality.

 For instance, if your purpose is to see if your idea is the product-market fit, time is more important than all development details.
 Then you can decide to build an MVP quickly, saving cost and time.
-In this case, you will need fewer hours for design and development, and your schedule planning will have to be done with the minimum requirements, which helps to reduce development costs.
+In this case, you will need fewer hours for design and development, and your schedule planning will have to be done with the minimum requirements, which helps to reduce MVP development costs.

 If your MVP will work and you decide to scale it in the future, be prepared for very high costs for building new features or rebuilding certain parts of the software from scratch.

-The crucial thing is to communicate with all the stakeholders and consider their vision and inputs on the software goals.
+The crucial thing is to communicate with all the stakeholders and consider their vision and inputs on the goals.
 Proper communication always helps to define the exact problem your software is intended to solve.
 After you have determined the problem, look for the best ways to solve it.
-Before starting software development, make sure you know the exact description of your software and its purpose for customers and the industry.
+Before starting MVP development, make sure you know the exact description of your software and its purpose for customers and the industry.

 Always try to find the balance between planning and over-planning if you want the project team to remain adaptable and flexible to user responses, scope, and plan for smaller batches of work.
 Then you can better implement new stakeholder goals or changes in business processes, which helps avoid code that requires refactoring or some redundant features.
 All this is cost-saving as well.

-Don’t go too deep into all the details and software development requirements for the whole project since this will take too long and might cost a lot.
+Don’t go too deep into all the details and software development requirements for the whole project, since this will take too long and might cost a lot.
 Too many details can stop the team from being adaptable, putting you in a difficult situation once you need to reduce your costs and change the software development requirements of your product backlog, or provide some other development changes due to user feedback halfway through.

 It is always better to solve the right problem the wrong way than to solve it the right way.
 It means that you need to find a problem early and address it, then pay for the software development and discover something you have missed weeks earlier.